-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Commission's basic financial statements.
-The Schedule of Compensation, Benefits, and Other Payments to Agency Head (the Schedule) on page 23 is presented for purposes of additional analysis and is not a required part of the basic financial statements, but is presented to comply with the provisions of Louisiana Revised Statute 24:513.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
+The Schedule of Compensation, Benefits, and Other Payments to Agency Head (the Schedule) on page 22 is presented for purposes of additional analysis and is not a required part of the basic financial statements, but is presented to comply with the provisions of Louisiana Revised Statute 24:513.
 The Schedule is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements or to the basic financial statements themselves, and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule is fairly stated, in all material respects, in relation to the basic financial statements as a whole.